uv-cpp/s3client/doc/_MAIN.md

 Check out the `app` and `test` folders for usage examples.

-A small subset of the S3 actions is implemented, but any request can be sent through the `S3API::Send` method and `SendS3Request` function.
+Only a subset of the available S3 actions is implemented, but any request can be sent through the `S3Api::Send` method and `SendS3Request` function.

-XML requests and responses can be generated and parsed using the provided high-level XML parsing and generation functions;
-see the `Parsing` module in the Doxygen-generated API documentation or look into the `xml_path.h` and `test/xml-parse-test.cpp` files.
+XML requests and responses can be generated and parsed using the provided high-level XML parsing and generation functions.
+See the `Parsing` module in the Doxygen-generated API documentation or look into the `xml_path.h` and `test/xml-parse-test.cpp` files.

 In the interest of keeping the interface simple:
   - additional header parameters should be passed as required to the different methods instead of relying on mapped C++ types
-  - additional information returned by the various requests should be extracted from headers and body through the \c S3Api::GetResponseText (returns \c std::string instance) and \c S3Api::GetResponseHeaders (returns \c map instance) method
+  - additional information returned by the various requests should be extracted from headers and body through the  `S3Api::GetResponseText` and`S3Api::GetResponseHeaders` methods

 Parallel upload and download works best when reading/writing from SSDs or RAID & parallel file-systems with `stripe size = N * (part size)`.